phillord/horned-owl/swrl_rules_redesign.md

 ## Related Problem

-The data model of Horned-OWL means that we cannot represent an Ontology as a iterator.
+The data model of Horned-OWL means, that we cannot represent an Ontology as a iterator.
 This is because we have followed the spec literally, meaning an ontology is a set of Axioms and an Ontology ID.

 This means we have to write From/Into conversion methods which do most of the work with an iterator and transfer the Ontology ID independently.
+,
 # Still Unclear

 I haven't read the SWRL spec yet.
 While it is not as complicated as